Where Hunter Biden’s charges stand

 Congressional investigation

-The House Oversight Committee launched an investigation into Hunter Biden’s alleged conduct, as well as the rest of the Biden family, earlier this year.
-Republicans on the committee have repeatedly held up Hunter Biden’s conduct as a reflection of his father, whom they have pushed to impeach.
+The House Oversight and Accountability Committee launched an investigation into Hunter Biden’s alleged conduct, as well as the rest of the Biden family, earlier this year.
+Republicans on the committee have repeatedly held up Biden’s conduct as a reflection of his father, whom they have pushed to impeach.

-Committee activity has centered on a pair of IRS whistleblowers, who alleged that they were aware of tax crimes committed by Hunter Biden which were not pursued.
+Committee activity has centered on a pair of IRS whistleblowers, who alleged they were aware of tax crimes committed by Hunter Biden that were not pursued.

 Biden’s attorneys sued the IRS over their testimony, saying they improperly released his private tax information to Congress as part of the investigation.
 An FBI official also contested a whistleblower’s claim that the Department of Justice pushed back on charges for Biden.